Invest a minimum of € 350,000

 They can often outbuy western investors because they buy more on impulse and less on numbers.
 In other words, they don’t care about the price per meter if the feeling is right.

-In a way, we think that Montenegro’s CBI program was set up for them.
+In a way, we think that the Montenegro Citizenship by Investment program was set up for them.
 Russians are already looking for investments in the country.
 So, to sweeten the pot, the Montenegrin government has decided to throw in a passport and secure those investments.

 No data on the nationalities of applicants has been published yet, so it remains to be seen if Russians make up the majority.